 helping them out, supporting them in walking etc etc.

-Compare this to Sympathy when you would say: “Oh, I am hungry too”.(!)
+Compare this to Sympathy when you would say: “Oh well, I am hungry too”.(!)

 Because you can IMAGINE what they are going through, you are assisting children not only in working through their upsets and pains, but also in all they want to master.
 Their inner drive to learn, to copy, practice, know, find out and master.